British small press comics: The 1990s

 Slab-O-Concrete was a mail-order distributor and publisher set up by Australian pavement artist Peter Pavement and also Dave Hanna in the early 1990s.
 Its first title was Pavement's own Pavement Pizza, and it soon began selling British small press comics (including such titles as Time Warp: The End of the Century Club, by Ed Hillyer; Sugar Buzz by Woodrow Phoenix, and Witch by Lorna Miller) and zines on marts in Brighton and Hove, and importing books from the US, Australia, and Europe.
 Slab-O-Concrete developed into a full-scale publisher, repackaging small press comics for the bookshop market and originating new work.
 It avoided the direct market of comic shops and made connections with underground publishers, zinesters, indie record labels, and other subcultural scenes.
-Slab-O-Concrete was laid low by cash flow issues in 2001.
+Slab-O-Concrete ended due to cash flow issues in 2001.

 Other groups included Dachshund, run by Andy, aka Andy Konky Kru, which published Graphic Reviews, a review zine featuring reviews in comic strip form by Lee Kennedy and others, and an A8-sized anthology, Itsy Bitsy.
 Andrew Moreton set up Massive, a small press distributor, in 1992, and also published a zine, The Comics Cut Quarterly.
 Psychopia, was a zine and distributor set up by cartoonist B. Patson in 1994, which still exists online.
 Other cartoonists sold their work through classified ads in Comics International magazine.

 Notable self-published comics of the 90s included Paul Grist's Kane, Gary Spencer Millidge's Strangehaven, Sleaze Castle by Dave McKinnon and Terry Wiley, and Strange Weather Lately by Metaphrog, all of which received widespread distribution through Diamond Comic Distributors.